axsh/openvdc/ci/acceptance-test/README.md

 BRANCH=master RELEASE_SUFFIX=current REBUILD=false ./build.sh
 ```

 This environment uses a caching system to avoid having to constantly rebuild the images every time we test a new branch or commit.
+The system works as follows.

+#### First time ever run

+* Download seed image containing a minimal Centos 7.
+All images built are based on this.

+#### First time run on a branch

+* Build images in .raw format **without** openvdc installed.
+We use .raw so we can loopback mount and install packages using chroot.

+* Convert images to .qcow format so we can use copy on write.

+* Store images in cache directory.

+#### Every time we run on a branch

+* Copy-on-write cached images for branch to the directory we will run KVM from.

+* Run KVM.

+* Install OpenVDC packages on KVM VMs for the branch/commit we're testing

+### The actual tests

+Once the KVM environment is in place we can run the actual tests.
+This is the `run_tests.sh` script's final action.

+To make sure that the `openvdc` command doesn't require root previliges, we run it as an unpreviliged `axsh` user.